Monday, May 3, 2010

 http://www.healthdiaries.com/eatthis/blackstrap-molasses.html

-From the beauty angle, blackstrap is one of the best foods for hair health, and some have found that when taken regularly, gray hair returns to its natural color.
+From the beauty angle, blackstrap is one of the best foods for hair health, and some have even found that when taken regularly, gray hair returns to its natural color.

-I'm currently abstaining from coffee, but previously I found blackstrap complemented it rather nicely.
+Blackstrap complements coffee rather nicely.
 It can be taken on its own by the spoonful, or mixed in water, milk or yogurt.
 In Adelle Davis' classic book Let's Cook It Right, there are a number of recipes calling for "dark molasses," such as the one for butterscotch brownies (a winner!) where blackstrap could be used.

-In general though, I suspect that most would find blackstrap difficult to use
+But in general, I suspect that most would find blackstrap difficult to use

 as a sweetener because of its strong taste.
-But xylitol is something else--it looks and tastes so much like the white stuff we are so in the habit of using, it's been called refined sugar's "mirror image":
+Xylitol, on the other hand, is something else--it looks and tastes so much like the white stuff we are so in the habit of using, it's been called refined sugar's "mirror image":

 http://mizar5.com/xylitolsalvation.html